ghc-proposals/ghc-proposals/proposals/0000-module-qualified-syntax.rst

    import B
    import C

+While a small change, this annoyance is a significant issue in many large codebases, where programmers are forced to "pick a style" - chosing to add redundant whitespace to have modules align, or to make scanning import lists harder.
+Additionally, the location of `qualified` makes sorting imports harder.

 Proposed Change Specification
 -----------------------------

-The ``importdecl`` production is updated like so:
+A new language extension ``QualifiedImportsPostpositive`` is introduced.
+When enabled, ``qualified`` will be accepted in postpositive position, by updating the ``importdecl`` production like so:

 ::

    importdecl :: { LImportDecl GhcPs }
         : 'import' maybe_src maybe_safe optqualified maybe_pkg modid optqualified maybeas maybeimpspec

-A new language extension ``QualifiedImportsPostpositive`` is introduced.
-When enabled, ``qualified`` will be accepted in postpositive positition and a new warning ``-Wprepositive-qualified-module`` introduced that when set, warns on prepositive syntax:
+A new warning ``-Wprepositive-qualified-module`` (off by default) will be introduced that warns on prepositive syntax:

 ::

-  /Users/shaynefletcher/Preposition.hs:5:8: warning: [-Wprepositive-qualified-module]
+  Preposition.hs:5:8: warning: [-Wprepositive-qualified-module]
       Found ‘qualified’ in prepositive position
       Suggested fix: place  ‘qualified’ after the module name instead.
     |